zaidbinmushtaq/gd/docs/getting-started/publishers.md

 2. Fill in your basic information:
    - Email address
    - Password
-   - Display name
+   - Username
 3. Verify your email address to activate your account

 > **Note:** GitAds works with individual developers, open-source projects, and organizations of all sizes.

 ## Step 2: Add Your Repository

-1. From your dashboard, click **Add Repository**
+1. From your All Repositories, click **Add Repository**
 2. Enter your GitHub repository URL in the format: `https://github.com/username/repository`
-3. Select the primary programming language and category that best describes your repository
+3. Select the Tags that best describe your repository.
+These tags help us match your repository with relevant advertisers.
-4. Provide a brief description of your repository to help match relevant advertisers
+4. Click  **Add**

 :::tip
 > **Pro Tip:** Repositories with clear documentation and active maintenance typically generate higher advertising revenue.